fuzzy-logic/urlcrawler/README.md

 # urlcrawler

-Crawls a given Url and reutns structure of a web site.
+Crawls a given Url and returns the structure of a web site.

 # Getting Started

-Steps to get project up and running...

 ## Dependencies